 The 3Rs working group

 The Division of Biomedical Services and associated researchers are actively identifying 3Rs (replacement, refinement and reduction of animals in research) related issues and implementing solutions.
-These efforts benefit from a co-ordinated approach.
+These efforts benefit from a co-ordinated approach towards the following:

 - Provide a forum for raising in-house 3Rs related issues and working as a group to find a solution